SOLID Principles in Rust: A Practical Guide

 • Example: Result<T, E> is an enum because success/failure is closed

-3. Sealed traits: If we want a trait that’s extensible within our crate but not outside, use the sealed trait pattern:
+3. Sealed traits: If we want a trait that’s extensible within our crate but not outside, we can use the sealed trait pattern:

 mod sealed {